 Snuff and chewing tobacco deliver high levels of nicotine quickly.
 Depending on the user's level of tolerance, blood nicotine concentrations throughout the day can be as high as or higher than those seen in smokers.

 Nicotine is a super toxin.
-Drop for drop it is deadlier than diamondback rattlesnake venom, more lethal than strychnine and three times deadlier than arsenic.
+In animal studies, drop for drop it is deadlier than diamondback rattlesnake venom, more lethal than strychnine and three times deadlier than arsenic.
 A natural insecticide, it has no business inside the human mouth, bloodstream or brain.
 Just a couple of drops on the tongue of a 160 pound person - 40 - 60mg - and they're dead.
 But as 90% of smokeless tobacco users have already discovered, quitting is not easy as nicotine is extremely addictive.

 Nicotine induces alert dopamine/adrenaline intoxication as opposed to a sense of drunkenness.
 Still, chemical dependency upon nicotine is every bit as real, deep and permanent as alcoholism, crystal meth, or heroin addiction.
 Once hooked the only remaining question becomes, on which side of the bars will you spend the balance of life and what quality will that life have?